kapilsthakkar25/get_url_resp_py/AzureLockBranch.md

 Make sure you have installed the [Azure DevOps extension](https://learn.microsoft.com/en-us/azure/devops/cli/?view=azure-devops).

+Problem Statement: Automating Branch Locking in Azure DevOps In Azure DevOps (ADO), branches—especially critical ones like main or release—must be protected to prevent unintended changes after key milestones such as production deployments or code freezes.
+Currently, branch locking is a manual process, which is prone to human error and delays, leading to potential risks such as:

+Unauthorized code pushes after deployment.

+Inconsistent enforcement of branch protection.

+Increased manual overhead for DevOps and project teams.

+To mitigate these risks, there is a need to automate branch locking in ADO using scripts or pipelines.
+The solution should:

+Programmatically lock a branch to prevent any direct commits or pushes.

+Be triggered automatically, such as post-deployment or at the end of a sprint.

+Optionally integrate into existing Azure DevOps Pipelines for CI/CD.

+By automating this, teams can ensure consistent enforcement of branch protection policies, improve release governance, and reduce manual intervention.

 ---

 Let me know if you want this scheduled or triggered post-release, or as part of a branch protection flow.